spapanik/dj_settings/README.rst

 ``dj_settings`` will read from various config files to get the value of a variable, in a way that's very familiar to all UNIX users.
-It allows setting default values, and overriding with ENV VARs.
+It allows setting default values, and overriding with ENV VARs and .d directories.

 Links
 -----